 One of the latest books I’ve read is The Revolution Will Not Be Funded: Beyond the Non-Profit Industrial Complex.
 The essays within it, pulled together by INCITE!, take an important look into the world of philanthropy and the ways it operates both positively and negatively in the world today.

 What is your favorite word right now?

-	What is something you love about our community?
+What is something you love about Kalamazoo?

 Behind every successful person is a caring adult.
 Who has been your caring adult?

 I have many but I’ll just talk about one.
 I’m a first-generation college student and was fortunate to have a wonderful mentor in college, Akbar Mahdi.
 He challenged me, saw something in me, and was bound and determined I’d go on to school.